Neural Generalization of Multiple Kernel Learning: Related Work

 \section{Related Work}

-There are several works in the literature that investigate the connections between kernel methods and neural networks.
-In this section, we review three types of these works: (i) the kernel functions which provably imitate the architecture of multilayer neural networks, (ii) multilayer neural networks constructed by kernel approximation techniques, and (iii) multiple kernel learning methods with multilayer structures.
+Several works in the literature investigate the connections between kernel methods and neural networks.
+In this section, we review three types of these works: (i) Kernel functions that provably imitate the architecture of multilayer neural networks, (ii) Multilayer neural networks constructed by kernel approximation techniques, and (iii) MKL methods with multilayer structures.

 Some methods link kernel methods with neural networks by proposing kernel functions that mimic the computation of neural networks.
 For example, similar to neural networks, it has been demonstrated that the feature map of arc-cosine kernels consists of a linear transformation using an infinite number of weights followed by a nonlinearity \cite{cho2010large}.
 However, the interpreted weights are fixed and have a Gaussian distribution with zero mean and unit variance.
-To tackle this drawback, one method learns the covariance of the interpreted weights by stretching a finite number of trained weights to infinite \cite{pandey2014learning}, and another method proposed learning the covariance by an iterative approach similar to restricted boltzmann machines \cite{pandey2014go}.
-In arc-cosine kernels, by using two distinct hyperparameters, one can change the nonlinearity of the interpreted neural network and extend the structure to multiple layers.
-The connections between neural networks with an infinite number of weights and kernel methods are also discussed in the context of Gaussian processes \cite{hazan2015steps,wilson2016deep,lee2017deep,jacot2018neural}, which has attracted attention for a better understanding of deep learning in recent years.
+To tackle this drawback, \citet{pandey2014learning} proposed to learn the covariance of the interpreted weights by stretching a finite number of trained weights to an infinite number. \cite{pandey2014go} proposed learning the covariance by an iterative approach similar to restricted Boltzmann machines.
+In arc-cosine kernels, one can change the nonlinearity of the interpreted neural network and extend the structure to multiple layers by using two distinct hyperparameters.
+The connections between neural networks with an infinite number of weights and kernel methods are also discussed in the context of Gaussian processes, which has attracted attention for a better understanding of deep learning in recent years \citep{hazan2015steps,wilson2016deep,lee2017deep,jacot2018neural}.